-Out of all ethnic and racial groups, African-Americans are considered to be the most religious.^v 87% of American-Americans belong to a religious group.^{vi} Nearly 80% of African Americans agree that religion is very important in their lives, compared to the 56% among all U.S. adults.^{vii} Even African-Americans who are unaffiliated with any religious group, 72% say religion plays "at least a somewhat important role in their lives," wiii
+Out of all ethnic and racial groups, African-Americans are considered to be the most religious.v 87% of American-Americans belong to a religious group.vi Nearly 80% of African Americans agree that religion is very important in their lives, compared to 56% among all U.S. adults.vii Even among African-Americans who are unaffiliated with any religious group, 72% say religion plays "at least a somewhat important role in their lives," and 45% say that religion plays "a very important role in their lives." viii

-Source: Pew Forum U.S. Religious Landscape Survey, conducted in 2007, released in 2008 Question wording: How important is religion in your life - very important, somewhat important, not too important, or not at all important?
+Source: Pew Forum U.S. Religious Landscape Survey, conducted in 2007, released in 2008 Question wording: How Important is religion in your life - very Important, somewhat Important, not too Important, or not at all Important?

-African-Americans regional differences in Religious affiliation
+Regional Differences in African-Americans in Religious Affiliation

-The southern region of the U.S., which includes Texas, has the greatest percentage of African-American attendance at historically black Protestant churches at 64%.^{ix}
+The southern region of the U.S., which includes Texas, has the greatest percentage of African-American's attendance at historically black Protestant churches at 64%.ix